 If you think you have been exposed to carbon monoxide, contact your health care professional.

 For poisoning emergencies or questions about possible poisons, please contact your local poison control center at 1-800-222-1222.

 This description is based on the information found in the Web links listed with this topic.

 Web Links from MedlinePlus (National Library of Medicine)

 Carbon Monoxide Poisoning

-Carbon Monoxide (Environmental Protection Agency)
+Carbon Monoxide (CO) Pollution in Outdoor Air (Environmental Protection Agency)

 Carbon Monoxide Poisoning (Centers for Disease Control and Prevention)